LowkeyBrit Hip Hop: Kareem Dennis. Born 23 May 1986

-Kareem Dennis (born 23 May 1986) is an English musician and political activist of English and Iraqi descent, better known by his stage name Lowkey.
+Kareem Dennis (born 23 May 1986), better known by his stage name Lowkey, is a British Iraqi rapper and activist based in London, England.
 He first became known through a series of mixtapes he released before he was 18, before taking a hiatus from the music business.
-He would return in 2008 with wider music coverage, featured on BBC Radio and appearing at various festivals and concerts including the Electric Proms, Glastonbury, T In The Park and Oxegen in the build up to his first solo album Dear Listener, as well as collaborating with other famous English musicians to form a supergroup.
-Though his mainstream support gradually declined due to his outspoken political views, his career continued to go from strength to strength as a solo independent artist, touring in countries all over the world including Lebanon, Australia, Greece, Venezuela, the United States, the West Bank in the Palestinian territories, Italy and many more.
-He released his second solo album Soundtrack to the Struggle independently on 16 October 2011.
+He would return in 2008 with wider music coverage, featured on BBC Radio and appearing at various festivals and concerts including the BBC Electric Proms, Glastonbury, T In The Park and Oxegen in the buildup to his first solo album Dear Listener, as well as collaborating with other British musicians to form the supergroup Mongrel.
+He released his second solo album, Soundtrack to the Struggle, independently on 16 October 2011.

 After a five-year hiatus, Lowkey released a string of singles between 2016 and 2018 to precede the release of his third album, Soundtrack to the Struggle 2, released on 5 April 2019.

 - Lowkey: "The space for expression has never been wider."https://ichef.bbci.co.uk/images/ic/240x135/p05fb4bc.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p05fb4bc.jpg2017-09-06T19:30:00.000ZLowkey talks to Bobby about his return to music, his politics and his live session.https://www.bbc.co.uk/music/audiovideo/popular/p05fb3y4